Offshore roustabout

 Ever wondered what it takes to keep a powerful offshore operation running smoothly in the face of the open sea?
 As an offshore roustabout, you'll be right there, making it happen!

-You'll be hands-on, focusing on supporting drilling and maintenance teams by handling equipment, moving supplies and keeping the worksite safe and tidy.
-It’s exciting because no two days are the same — you’ll face new challenges, work with heavy machinery and learn practical skills that are valued worldwide.
+This is an exciting role because no two days are the same — you’ll face new challenges, work with heavy machinery and learn practical skills that are valued worldwide.
 There’s a real sense of achievement in knowing your work keeps the platform running safely and efficiently.

 Your tasks might include: